joecgo/GenevaEngine/README.md

 ```

 ### Construct
 This is where the fun starts.
-This is used as a base class for any type of physical construct - Anything from a wiggly soft-body box to complex Theo Jensen inspired machine.
+This is used as a base class for any type of physical construct - Anything from a wiggly soft-body to a complex Theo Jensen inspired machine.
 The implementation of the **Create** method gives the Construct its unique form.
 The **Nofity** method is implemented to allow Player or AI input to change the construct's behavior.

  Constructs/Construct.hpp
 ```cpp